I write to discover what I know. — Flannery O’Connor

 Hi, I’m Erin.
-One time, a lunch lady called me “more of a vanilla person.”
-I love stripes, documentaries, spoken word poetry, not-too-hoppy craft beer, fine point pens, my local library, and almost all vegetables.
-I laugh too loud at dad jokes and have always been the mom of my friend group.
+I love stripes, documentaries, mojitos, dad jokes, fine point pens, my local library, and almost all vegetables.
+Once, when I was a child, I cried about litter, and once, when I was in college, a lunch lady took one look at me and called me “more of a vanilla person,” so there’s that.
 This is where I come to write about tending the orchard and living the truest thing.
 Like most worthwhile things, it’s a work in progress.

-The best thing I’ve done with my life is being this man’s wife.
-Craig is the yin to my yang in every way.
-He will try to tell you that he’s not cooler than me, but don’t be fooled by this.
+I’m a friend to the best and a wife to the best of the best.
+Craig is the yin to my yang in every possible way.
+He’ll try to tell you that he’s not cooler than me, but don’t be fooled by this.
 I definitely got the better end of this whole marriage deal.
 We’re currently making our home in South Carolina, where he works in production and technology and I am a full-time nanny.

-If you’re curious about this sort of thing, I graduated from Bible college with a degree in counseling and psychology and a minor in biblical and theological studies.
+If you happen to be curious about this sort of thing, I graduated from Bible college with a degree in counseling and psychology and a minor in biblical and theological studies.

 As seen in: